ghent360/PrntrBoard/README.md

 The TMC2660 branch status is: the rev0 board is fully routed and passes DRC checks.
 I have not made any prototypes of the board, because 2660 drivers are hard to find due to low stock levels at suppliers.

-The software for the board is a clone of Marlin at [bugfix-2.0.x branch] (https://github.com/ghent360/Marlin/tree/bugfix-2.0.x/ "Github.com")
+The software for the board is a clone of Marlin at [bugfix-2.0.x branch](https://github.com/ghent360/Marlin/tree/bugfix-2.0.x/ "Github.com") of my repository.
+I keep it relatively in sync with the Marlin branch. *Note: there are other branches of Marlin as well only the bugfix-2.0.x supports the STM32 microcontroller.*

+To compile the code you would need to install the [STM32 Arduino port](https://github.com/stm32duino/Arduino_Core_STM32 "www.stm32duino.com").

+Visit [my blog](http://blog.pcbxprt.com/) for status updates on the development of the board.